-- Only abandoned (unused) B-vent may be used as a chase.
-Failure to comply may cause product damage or improper operation resulting in severe personal injury, death or substantial property damage. - Do not use flexible polypropylene outside of B-vent chimney.
-Failure to comply may cause product damage or improper operation resulting in severe personal injury, death or substantial property damage. - Abandoned B-vent may be used as an air chase with flexible polypropylene vent pipe only if all of the following conditions are met: - A. B-vent must be clean and in good condition. - B. B-vent inside diameter 6 in.
+Only abandoned (unused) B-vent may be used as a chase.
+Failure to comply may cause product damage or improper operation resulting in severe personal injury, death or substantial property damage.
+Do not use flexible polypropylene outside of

+Do not use nexible polypropylene outside of B-vent chimney.
+Failure to comply may cause product damage or improper operation resulting in severe personal injury, death or substantial property damage.

+- 1. Abandoned B-vent may be used as an air chase with flexible polypropylene vent pipe only if all of the following conditions are met: - A. B-vent must be clean and in good condition. - B. B-vent inside diameter 6 in.
 (150 mm) or larger. - C. All B-vent joints and seams must be sealed with RTV silicone.